12 Key Customer Engagement Metrics to Measure Customer Satisfaction

 Click-through rate (CTR)

-Click-through rate (or CTR) is a customer engagement metric metric used in a variety of marketing and sales initiatives — and even the occasional customer support effort.
+Click-through rate (or CTR) is a customer engagement metric used in a variety of marketing and sales initiatives — and even the occasional customer support effort.
 This metric tracks how often people click on specific links or calls to action (CTAs), using the following formula:

 clicks ÷ impressions = CTR